-The Office of Undergraduate Research offers a Semester Research Assistants Program to support faculty members interested in directing undergraduate students conducting research.
-This program is designed to support both faculty and student engagement and collaboration while pursuing original research and exposing the student to the research process.
-Faculty will receive $1,500 to pay the student researcher (up to $15 per hour of project time, as determined by the department, and compensated in accordance with UT policy) and a $250 stipend for materials.
+The Office of Undergraduate Research offers Faculty Research Assistants funding to support faculty members interested in using undergraduates to assist with their research endeavors.
+This funding is designed to support both faculty and student engagement and collaboration while pursuing original research.
+Faculty will receive $1,500 to compensate the student researcher (up to $15 per hour of project time, as determined by the department, and compensated in accordance with UT policy) and a $250 stipend for materials.

 - Applications for Spring Semester Research Assistants open on November 1 and close the Wednesday before Thanksgiving

 - Fall award notifications are made approximately two to three weeks after submissions close and spring awards announced in May.

 - Funding is for one semester only